‘Game Of Thrones’ Season 8: Adorable New Emojis Are Released

 — Twitter TV (@TwitterTV) February 28, 2019

 You will need to use the character’s first name and surname for many of the characters to make sure the emojis show up in your tweets.
-However, some like Missandre, Greyworm, and Varys, who only have first names in Game of Thrones will only need a single name to get the hashtag working.
+However, some like Missandre, Greyworm, and Varys, who only have first names in Game of Thrones, will only need a single name to get the hashtag working.

-“Holy Mother of Dragons I’m an emoji,” Missandre actress, Nathalie Emmanuel tweeted when she found out the exciting news.
+“Holy Mother of Dragons I’m an emoji,” Missandre actress Nathalie Emmanuel tweeted when she found out the exciting news.

 You can view all of the hashtags below.